akueckes/z80pack/README.md

 ## General notes/limitations:
 - machines cromemcosim and imsaisim are used as examples how to enable and pre-configure the new hardware emulations (see sim.h, simio.c, simcfg.c and system.conf files)
-- Sound cards, joysticks and high resolution graphics currently operate in command line mode only, the z80pack web frontend is missing the appropriate Javascript support (library needs to be updated)
+- Sound cards, joysticks and high resolution graphics currently operate in command line mode only, the z80pack web frontend is missing the appropriate Javascript support (library needs to be updated).
+Also, there is a bug in the Javascript library which affects the correct rendering of 4x4 (=monochrome) video mode.
 - be aware that implementations based on non-realtime multi-tasking OS like Windows or Linux will never achieve fully correct timing in emulations.
 The z80pack core implementation tries to provide in average a roughly correct CPU clock, but doesn't implement continuous timing accuracy.

 ## Notes on Cromemco Dazzler